Lokgic/diss-repo/src/weight-chapter.md

 ![img](resiliency1.png)

-We can see that if we already had ideal evidence for believing that , this belief would be quite recalcitrant.
-Even if we were to flip 100 consecutive heads, the probability would barely raise above .
-In the case of ignorance, the situation is quite different: starting with no evidence,  would jump to  after 5 flips, and rapidly approach certainty after 20 flips.
-Just as Skyrm suggested, even though for both cases , the probability is much more resilient when the available evidence is *weighty*.
+We can see that if I already had ideal evidence for believing that $\theta = 0.5$, I should be quite reluctant to shift my opinion even after seeing getting 100 consecutive heads.
+Clearly my belief is more shaken after seeing 100 heads than 5 heads, but the change is still minimal.

-#### Definition
+In the case of ignorance, the situation is quite different: seeing 5 heads alone is enough to warrant a substantial increase in my degree of belief.

+it immediately jumped from my prior belief of $\theta = 0.5$ and my posterior after 5 straight heads, the difference is quite large, and rapidly approach certainty after 20 flips.

 To make things more precise, we could formally define degrees of resiliency.
 In general, Skyrm recommends this degree to be one minus the fluctuation of the evidence.